blacklihgt/Project-Tracking-System/README.md

 - Contains the core functionality of business rules, workflows, provides controlled access to data and also enables validation and processing data input.
 - Will contain components in the form of different classes which are:
-  *Business objects - Abstract representation from our business domain.
+  - Business objects - Abstract representation from our business domain.
-  *Data access objects - Will be used to communicate to database *Facade objects - Will be used to interact with GUI
+  - Data access objects - Will be used to communicate to database
+  - Facade objects - Will be used to interact with GUI

+#### Data tier

+- Will be represented by a database

+#### Presentation tier

+- Will be represented by a graphical user interface.

 ### Building the admin GUI